eoscostarica/guide.eoscostarica.io/docs/community-resources/eosio-networks.md

 * * *

+- [LACChain EOSIO](https://eosio.lacchain.net/en/): LACChain EOSIO enables organizations and developers to build blockchain applications on the LACChain network powered by EOSIO technology.

+* * *

 - [BOSCore](https://boscore.io/): A high-speed blockchain and low finality for business and enterprises looking to implement parallel computing and IBC.

 * * *